Representative Marvin L. Abney

 In addition to his duties as a legislator, Representative Abney also serves on the Board of Governors for the Newport Health Care Corporation, the Board of Corporators for BankNewport, the Vestry & Finance Committee at St. John’s Church and the Executive Board for the Narragansett Boy Scouts Council.

-Representative Abney has a long history of involvement in community organizations and board, including the Newport Zoning Board of Review, Coggeshall Elementary School Improvement Committee, Salve Regina University’s Internal Review Board, First Night Newport and the Martin Luther King Jr. Center, among others.
-The Women’s Resource Center of Newport & Bristol County also honored him at its 2010 “Men Who Make A Difference” annual gala.
+Representative Abney has a long history of involvement in community organizations and boards, including the Newport Zoning Board of Review, Coggeshall Elementary School Improvement Committee, Salve Regina University’s Internal Review Board, First Night Newport and the Martin Luther King Jr. Center, among others.

 He lives in Newport with his wife, Cheryl Lynn (Amado).
 He is the father of Marvin L. Abney II, U.S. Army Capt.
 Christian A. Abney and Tess A. Abney.
-He is the grandfather of three: Sierra, Jade and Mia.
+He is the grandfather of four: Sierra, Jade, Mia and Dakota.

 12 Summer St.